-In the midst of participating in a struggling church music program, I was also tasked with writing a research paper on the size of Bach’s church choir.
-Bach, uncelebrated at his time as he is now, was a Lutheran Church organist.
-His works span the simplest of songs for the beginning keyboardist to some of the most complex masterpieces like his chromatic fantasy and fugue.
-I’ve played some of his works, though also admit to avoiding them as well.
+I'll give an example.
+In the midst of participating with the struggling ward I mentioned earlier I was also tasked with writing a research paper on the size of Bach’s church choir.
+Interesting topic right?
+Bach, uncelebrated in his time as he is now, was a Lutheran Church organist.
+His works span the simplest of songs for the beginning keyboardist to some of the most complex and chromatic masterpieces.
+I’ve played some of his works for piano, though also admit to avoiding them as well.
 They are well worth the effort, but demand a lot of it.
-Anyway, this letter in particular comprised Bach venting to a comrade about the sparsity of the choir he had to work with.
+Anyway, part of the assignment incorporated a letter in which Bach vents to a comrade about the sparsity of the choir he had to work with.
 (Sounds familiar doesn’t it?)
-Many musicologists argue about the idealy sized choir for the performance of Bach’s works.
-It is interesting to me though, that in this letter Bach says that he would have a decent performance if he had regular attendance by two people of each voice part.
+I can provide the source for anyone who may want to read it themselves.
+In this letter Bach states that he could manage a decent performance if he had regular attendance by two people of each voice part.
 This was interesting for me.
 While there are many wards struggling on a musical level, in Bach’s opinion, all we’d need for a good functioning ward choir is two people per part.
-That’s a total of an 8 person choir.
+That’s a total of eight people in a choir.

-Anyway, in my ward I’ve had the great experience of being a ward music chairman.
+Anyway, there are many solutions one can come up with if you're committed to finding a solution and are willing to pray for guidance.
+In my ward I’ve had the great experience of being a ward music chairman.
 The new ward I’ve been in, from what I hear, has had their own struggles with musical output in the past, along with the other two wards that meet in the same building.
-Yet as I’ve worked with the other members with music callings I’ve been coming to the sense that the only thing preventing a ward from participating confidently in ward music, is having a music leader that is able to draw out the musical skills from each members.
+Yet as I’ve worked with the other members with music callings I’ve been coming to the sense that the only thing preventing a ward from participating confidently in ward music, is having a music leader that is able to draw out the musical skills from the members.
 I am of the firm opinion that every human being has musical capacities within them.
-(I’m sure many of you disagree, we should chat).
+(I’m sure some of you readers may disagree, we should chat).
 What a successful ward music leader must do is have the skill and confidence to draw all those musical capacities out of them.
 We may have to think creatively, work with weird ensemble groups, or with all sorts of setbacks, weird harmonies or slow accompanists.
-Regardless I know it is both worth it, and possible.
-John Rutter, a choir composer, has said, “a church without a choir is like a body without a soul.”
+Regardless, I know it is both worth it, and possible.
+John Rutter, who writes for choir ensembles, has said, “a church without a choir is like a body without a soul.”
 So for those in struggling wards, don’t give up hope.
 Keep fighting.
+Keep thinking outside the box and challenging local norms.
 For those in musically successful wards, I would encourage you to reach out to others who are not so lucky to give feedback, encouragement and instruction.
 There is a lot of need out there.
-Music can literally knit our hearts together and soften the hardest of hearts.
-As musical output grows across the church, so too will the spiritual power in every ward, congregation and setting.
+Music can knit our hearts together and soften the hardest of hearts.
+As musical output grows across the church, so too will the spiritual power in every ward and congregation.

-I found this video today, I think it has much meaning for Ward choirs:
+I came across this video today, I think it has great meaning for Ward choirs:

 I'm a traditional christian music enthusiast.
 I'm one of those people that attends church for the music just as much as the sermon, one of those people that give an evil glare at the people who leave for the congregational hymns, (Ok no, not really).